-The English for Heritage Language Speakers (EHLS) Program is a partnership among the National Security Education Program, the Center for Applied Linguistics, Georgetown University’s Center for Language Education and Development, and the Institute of International Education.
+The English for Heritage Language Speakers (EHLS) Program is a partnership among the National Security Education Program, the Center for Applied Linguistics, Georgetown University’s English Language Center, and the Institute of International Education.

 The Center for Applied Linguistics (CAL) administers the EHLS program, directs the application and admission process, and conducts the formal language testing.
 CAL is a private nonprofit organization with over 50 years of experience in research, assessment, professional development, and technical assistance related to the instruction of learners from diverse language and cultural backgrounds.

-Georgetown University’s Center for Language Education and Development (CLED) provides all instruction for the program, which takes place on the Georgetown University campus.
-CLED is a unit in Georgetown College, the University’s liberal arts school, and is dedicated to delivering well-designed English language and teacher training programs to participants from the US and around the world.
+Georgetown University’s English Language Center (ELC) provides all instruction for the program, which takes place on the Georgetown University School of Continuing Studies’ (SCS) downtown campus.
+ELC is a unit in SCS and is dedicated to delivering well-designed English language and teacher training programs to participants from the U.S. and around the world.

 The Institute of International Education (IIE) manages the EHLS application and admissions process and disburses stipends to scholars.
 IIE is an international education and training organization that fosters mutual understanding, develops global leaders, and protects academic freedom worldwide through educational exchange and training programs.

 Program Staff at CAL